Message template

 # Comments

-Comments tags begin with a !.
-Comments are ignored while generating message from a template.
+Comment tags begin with a !, for example: {{! comment}} Comments are ignored when a message is generated from a template.

 # Template definition with comments example